marquesarthur/cronicas-rpg/class_ranger_dervish.md

 ## Nomad

-The dervish nomadic culture allows them to adapt to the most inhospitable environments.
+<i class="ra ra-footprint"></i> The dervish nomadic culture allows them to adapt to the most inhospitable environments.
 For example, a dervish traveling through a marsh or a rain forest will quickly learn about edible and poisonous mushrooms, therefore gaining resistance to poison damage.

 At **3rd level**, if you spend 2 or more days traveling through a landscape, you gain resistance to either poison, cold or fire damage.
 Whenever you finish a long rest, you may change your damage resistance type.